samholt13/Capstone-Project-Internet-Forum-Mental-Health-Risk-Prediction/README.md

 This was my capstone project undertaken for completion of the General Assembly Data Science Immersive Programme.

-My goals for the project were to understand and predict mental health risk in users of the internet forum website Reddit, initially I wanted to estimate the impact of news topics and sentiment on mental health risk, before pivoting to look at user interests and the relationship with mental health risk.
+My goals for the project were to understand and predict mental health risk in users of the internet forum website Reddit.
- * Mental heatlh risk in this context is whether a user posts to the various mental health related subreddits
- * Users of these subreddits are typically looking to vent or to ask for advice from fellow users

 Initially I wanted to look a potential time series analysis of the overall number of posts to mental health related subreddits based on sentiment & clustering of daily news stories from the major Reddit news forum.
 Unfortunately data was restricted to news headlines only and after some initial EDA it became apparent that more information per article would be required to perform adequate NLP and create a worthwhile analysis.

 I then decided to pivot into looking into user behaviour in terms of posting to other, unrelated, forums and whether this can be used to predict mental health risk.
-I created a boolean target variable of whether a user had posted to a mental health related subreddit over the time period as my estimator for mental health risk in a specific individual.

 ### Problem Statement & Project Goals
 **Background**